menu

 Demographics

-The percentage of adults in St. Charles who are college-educated is close to the national average for all communities of 21.84%: 17.31% of the adults in St. Charles have a bachelor's degree or advanced degree.
+The rate of college-level education in St. Charles is quite a bit lower than the national average among all cities of 21.84%: just 12.26% of people here over 25 have a bachelor's degree or an advanced degree.

 St. Charles is a somewhat ethnically-diverse town.
 The people who call St. Charles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Charles residents report their race to be White, followed by Black or African-American.
 St. Charles also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.85% of the town’s residents.
-Important ancestries of people in St. Charles include Irish, German, European, Dutch, and Welsh.
+People of Hispanic or Latino origin account for 10.00% of the town’s residents.
+Important ancestries of people in St. Charles include Irish, German, Finnish, French Canadian, and French.

 The most common language spoken in St. Charles is English.
 Other important languages spoken here include African languages and Arabic.